 Tools: A style guide gives you the tools to communicate the UTC brand in the most efficient manner.
 When used properly, these tools will reinforce your marketing piece with the credibility of UTC.

 With respect to the UTC brand, our goal is to build a consistent and compelling identity for the university, which is an entity of the UT system.
 The Division of Communications and Marketing is currently revising the UTC guidelines to make it easier for everyone to be brand-compliant.
 In the meantime, check the UT system Graphic and Editorial Guidelines for more information, or contact Creative Services Director Stephen Rumbaugh at firstname.lastname@example.org or 423-425-1555.

 - Get your department’s official logo package from Creative Services Director Stephen Rumbaugh at email@example.com or 423-425-1555 to get your department’s official logo package.

-- Use only university-approved digital art of the logo and wordmark.
+- Use only university-approved digital images of the logo and wordmark.

-- Publications are required to display the Equal Employment Opportunity statement.
+Publications paid for with university funds must display the Equal Employment Opportunity statement.
 Visit the EEO page for various versions available.